Round 2 Abstract Submissions close in

 Hands on Workshop

-- Workshop presenters may choose to provide either a 30 minute hands on experience for participants, or a 60 minute interactive practical workshop.
+- Workshop presenters may choose to provide either a 30 minute, 60 minute or 120 minute interactive practical, hands-on workshop.

 - Workshop presenters must provide an outline of the structure/plan for the session, indicating clearly how they will minimize presenter talk and maximise participant hand on experience and discussion/interaction.